Tips for data entry in Excel

 =XLOOKUP(D2,teacher!$A$2:$A$4,school!$B$2:$B$4)

 What is really nice about linking this data is that if a teacher name is changed at any point, when you change it in the “teacher” tab, it will then be updated in the “student” tab as well.
-Not duplicating information across sheets removes duplication, reduces errors, and saves time.
+Not repeating information across sheets removes duplication, reduces errors, and saves time.

 Note: Like most of this tutorial, there are many alternatives to what I am showing you.
 In addition to XLOOKUP